Creamy, Cheesy Dauphinois Potatoes

 With Easter just around the corner, Dauphinois Potatoes are notches above your everyday scalloped potatoes . . . so luxurious and totally indulgent.

-Like many French things, Dauphinois Potatoes (pronounced dough-fin-whah) is just a fancy name for scalloped potatoes or potatoes au gratin, yet differs a bit in preparation and ingredients.
+Like many French dishes, Dauphinois Potatoes (pronounced dough-fin-whah) is just a fancy name for scalloped potatoes or potatoes au gratin, yet differs slightly in preparation and ingredients.
 Whatever floats your boat in what you like to call it, we can agree on the scrumptiousness of potatoes baked in a ooohhhhhh, sooooooo yummy, garlicy, buttery cream sauce!

 It’s simply a French dish of sliced potatoes baked in a creamy butter sauce.
-Basically taking the simplest of ingredients and elevating them to a delicioius euphoric level!
+Basically, taking the simplest of ingredients and elevating them to a delicious, euphoric level!

 So I ask?
 Scalloped Potatoes or Dauphinois Potatoes?

-No contest my friends!
-Cream-base sauces beat out flour-based sauces ANY.
+No contest, my friends!
+Cream-based sauces beat out flour-based sauces ANY.
 DAY.
 Dauphinois Potatoes for the win!

 • Potatoes